qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_menu_handling.rst

     viewMenu.add(new qx.ui.menu.Button("ASCII table..."));
     viewButton.setMenu(viewMenu);

 There are a couple of things to note here:
-  * The ``qx.ui.menu.Menu`` could get some different children (Button, Seperator, CheckBox, ...)
+  * The ``qx.ui.menu.Menu`` could get some different children (Button, Separator, CheckBox, ...)
   * The fourth parameter in ``qx.ui.menu.Button`` is also a menu.
 So it is possible to create submenus.
   * There are tow kinds to add a separator to a menu.
 The first kind is to create a ``Separator`` instance and add this to the menu.
 Or the other kind is to call the ``addSeparator`` method from the ``Menu`` instance.

 The next code snipped should explain how to create a menu, which contain RadioButtons, but only one could be selected: